jalombar/starsmasher/parallel_bleeding_edge/README.md

    $ mkdir Collision
 ```

-Copy all necessary collision files into that directory,
+Copy all necessary collision files from `tools/` into that directory,

 ```
-   $ cp coll_files/* Collision
+   $ cp tools/* Collision
 ```